Skip to main content

 Bangladesh also faces challenges from the illegal narcotics trade.
 Methamphetamine (yaba) flows from Myanmar through Bangladesh into India’s northeast, creating a major regional security issue.
 The Indian Express reported that trafficking networks exploit porous borders and corruption, undermining law enforcement.

 Another strategic challenge is China’s expanding footprint.
 Beijing has invested heavily in Bangladeshi infrastructure under the Belt and Road Initiative, including ports and power plants.
-Financial Times noted that while Hasina maintains close ties with India, she has signalled that Bangladesh will keep its foreign policy options open, balancing between New Delhi and Beijing.
+Analysts noted that while Hasina maintains close ties with India, she has signalled that Bangladesh will keep its foreign policy options open, balancing between New Delhi and Beijing.
 This hedging strategy worries Indian policymakers, who fear that Chinese projects could evolve into strategic bases.

 Comments